shnfi/stringsjustlikepython/docs/methods_list.md

-rjust(const char *str, const unsigned int width) // Returns a right justified version of the string split(const char *str, unsigned int *s) // Splits the string at the specified separator, and returns a list startswith(const char *str, const char first_char) // Returns true if the string starts with the specified value
+rjust(const char *str, const unsigned int width) // Returns a right justified version of the string split(const char *str, unsigned int *s) // Splits the string at the specified separator, and returns a list startswith(const char *str, const char first_char) // Returns true if the string starts with the specified value strip(const char *str) // Returns a trimmed version of the string
 ```